Chris Masters: Personal life

-Mordetzky is of Polish and Jewish ancestry.
-He has stated that The Ultimate Warrior and Shawn Michaels were two of his favorite wrestlers while growing up.
-When asked what it was like wrestling Michaels, Mordetzky replied, "It was a dream come true.
+Mordetzky has stated that The Ultimate Warrior and Shawn Michaels were two of his favorite wrestlers while growing up.
+When asked what it was like wrestling Michaels, he replied, "It was a dream come true.
 That's something I'll take with me to my grave.
 He was my childhood idol, I idolize the guy, and I still trip out that I got to wrestle him on a pay-per-view.
 How many people get to do that?
 How many people get to wrestle their idol?"

-Mordetzky claims that the biggest misconception that most people have about him is that he's just a bodybuilder.
+Mordetzky claims that the biggest misconception that most people have about him is that he is just a bodybuilder.

-John Cena went on record to say that Chris Masters is the strongest competitor he has faced in his career.
-Though Masters never defeated Cena in the ring, Masters defeated Cena in an arm-wrestling match.
-Masters put Cena out in the Master Lock hold on three separate non-match occasions.
-Masters is one of only two competitors (the other being Rusev) to bring John Cena to unconsciousness once, let alone three times as he did.

-Mordetzky is good friends with WWE wrestlers Randy Orton, Bobby Lashley and Shelton Benjamin, along with WWE alumni John Morrison, Carlito, Chavo Guerrero Jr., and Rob Van Dam.
-Mordetzky has appeared on both Van Dam's radio show RVD-Radio and internet-based reality television show RVD-TV.
-The Wrestling Observer reported that Vince McMahon only re-hired Masters in 2009 at the recommendation of Randy Orton.
+Mordetzky is good friends with current WWE wrestler Randy Orton, and fellow WWE alumni Carlito, Bobby Lashley, Shelton Benjamin, John Morrison, Chavo Guerrero Jr., and Rob Van Dam.
+He has appeared on both Van Dam's radio show RVD-Radio and internet-based reality television show RVD-TV.
+The Wrestling Observer Newsletter reported that Vince McMahon only re-hired Masters in 2009 at the recommendation of Randy Orton.

-A tweet posted to his Twitter profile in March 2013 stated that Mordetzky saved his mother's life from a criminal who had committed arson at her home.
+In March 2013, Mordetzky saved his mother's life from a neighbor who held her hostage and committed arson at her home.
 It was reported that he had pulled a 10 foot tree from the ground with his bare hands and used it to open a path to his mother's windows, freeing her.